Fever (Little Willie John song): Background and composition

 In 1992, American singer and songwriter Madonna recorded a cover version of "Fever" for her fifth studio album, Erotica (1992).
-It was released as a single on March 22, 1993, in Europe and Australia by Maverick, Sire and Warner Bros..
+It was released as a single on March 22, 1993, in Europe and Australia by Maverick, Sire and Warner Bros.
 Madonna served as a producer for the song along with Shep Pettibone.
 She was in the studio putting down tracks for the album and had just recorded a song called "Goodbye to Innocence".
 She was going through the final stages of production on the song and suddenly started singing the lyrics to "Fever" over "Goodbye to Innocence".
 Madonna liked the way it sounded so much that she recorded it.
 In September 2008, Madonna's version was used in television promos for the fifth season of Desperate Housewives.

 According to author Rikky Rooksby, Madonna changed the composition of the original version by adding drum rhythms, accompanied by a beatbox sound like snare drums.
 Removing the chord progression of the original, Madonna introduces original lyrics into the song.
 Instrumentation of the track includes strings, marimba and finger-pops at various intervals throughout.
 Rooksby noticed that Madonna sang with a distant and disembodied voice, and relegated it to the dance music accompanying the lyrics.

 Chart performance

 In the United States, "Fever" was not released as a commercial single.
 It was released promotionally and became a dance hit, becoming Madonna's 15th song to hit number one on the Billboard Hot Dance Club Play chart.
 It topped the chart for the issue dated May 15, 1993, in its seventh week of ascending.
 In the United Kingdom, the song debuted at its peak position of number six on the UK Singles Chart on the issue dated April 3, 1993, and had sold 86,077 copies by August 2008.
 It peaked at number one on the Finnish Singles Chart on April 15, 1993.
 In Ireland it entered the top ten of the Irish Singles Chart, peaking at the position of six and charting for four weeks.
-Elsewhere, it peaked at numbers 12 in Italy, 17 in New Zealand, 22 on the Ultratop chart of the Flanders region in Belgium, 31 in France and 51 in Australia.
+Elsewhere, it peaked at numbers 12 in Italy, 17 in Israel and New Zealand, 22 on the Ultratop chart of the Flanders region in Belgium, 31 in France and 51 in Australia.